 LTIs may be granted from time to time to reward performance in the realisation of strategic outcomes and long-term growth in shareholder wealth.
 Options or performance rights may be utilised to deliver long term incentive awards.
 The Board has discretion to grant options or performance rights for no consideration.
 Options or performance rights do not carry voting or dividend entitlements.
-Information on share options granted during the year is set out in Section 16.6
+Information on share options granted during the year is set out in Section 16.6.

-During the period, Key Management Personnel were granted Options with no exercise price which are subject to vesting conditions related to achieving performance targets measured over a three-year period.
-The options are issued under the Company's Employee Share Option Plan and under ASX Listing Rule 10.11 for Executive Directors.
-Key Management Personnel, other than the Managing Director, were issued with options up to the value of 50% of TFR whilst the Managing Director was issued with options up to the value of 75% of TFR.
+During the period, KMP were granted options with no exercise price which are subject to vesting conditions related to achieving performance targets measured over a three-year period.
+The options were issued under the Company's ESIP and under ASX Listing Rule 10.11 for Executive Directors.
+KMP, other than the Managing Director, were issued with options up to the value of 50% of TFR whilst the Managing Director was issued with options up to the value of 100% of TFR.